The DuPont Model Return on Equity Formula for Beginners

 A problem with debt finances can arise when financial engineering goes too far.
 It isn't unusual for a private equity fund to buy a business, bury it with debt, extract all of its equity, and leave it hobbled under enormous interest expense payments that threaten its solvency.
 In certain cases, these businesses go public again through an IPO and are then forced to use earnings and freshly raised capital to heal the damage, sometimes lasting years at a time.

-How to Calculate the DuPont Return on Equity
+Calculating the DuPont Return on Equity

 To calculate the return on equity using the DuPont model, all you have to do is multiply the three components we've just discussed (net profit margin, asset turnover, and equity multiplier) together.